-Trex Company, Inc. is currently a wholly owned subsidiary of Trex Company, LLC, a Delaware limited liability company.
-Immediately prior to the consummation of the Offering, Trex Company, LLC will merge with Trex Company, Inc., which will be the surviving entity in the merger.
-Pursuant to the merger, Trex Company, Inc. will succeed to the business and assets of Trex Company, LLC.
-In connection with the merger, the Certificate of Incorporation and Bylaws will be restated in their entirety.
+Trex Company, Inc. is currently a wholly-owned subsidiary of Trex Company, LLC, a Delaware limited liability company.
+Prior to the consummation of the Offering, the members of Trex Company, LLC other than Mobil will contribute their membership interests in Trex Company, LLC to Trex Company, Inc. in exchange for Common Stock of Trex Company, Inc. Concurrently with such exchange, Trex Company, Inc. will purchase Mobil's membership interest in Trex Company, LLC for \$3.1 million.
+As a result of the Exchange Transaction and such purchase, Trex Company, LLC will become a wholly-owned subsidiary of Trex Company, Inc. In connection with the Exchange Transaction, the Certificate of Incorporation and Bylaws will be restated in their entirety.
 See "Description of Capital Stock" for a description of the Certificate of Incorporation and Bylaws that will be in effect at the time of the consummation of the Offering.

-As a result of the merger, the membership interests in Trex Company, LLC will be converted into and become shares of Common Stock of Trex Company, Inc. as follows: (i) the interests of the Management Holders (as defined below) will be converted into a total of \\\\\\\ shares of Common Stock; and (ii) the interests of the Institutional Investors will be converted into a total of \\\\\\\ shares of Common Stock.
-The Company will receive no additional consideration in connection with the conversion of membership interests into shares of Common Stock pursuant to the merger.
+In the Exchange Transaction, the membership interests in Trex Company, LLC will be exchanged for shares of Common Stock of Trex Company, Inc. as follows: (i) the membership interests of the Management Holders (as defined below) will be exchanged for a total of shares of Common Stock; and (ii) the membership interests of the Institutional Investors will be exchanged for a total of shares of Common Stock.
+The Company will receive no additional consideration in connection with the exchange of membership interests for shares of Common Stock.

-In connection with the merger, Trex Company, LLC will make the LLC Distribution of approximately \$6.9 million to the Management Holders and the Institutional Investors.
-Of the LLC Distribution, approximately \$4.5 million represents the amount of the previously recognized and undistributed income of Trex Company, LLC through the expected payment date on which the members have paid, or will pay, income tax and approximately \$2.4 million represents a return of capital.
-The estimated \$4.5 million amount and the total amount of the LLC Distribution are subject to adjustment based on the actual income of Trex Company, LLC from July 1, 1998 through the date of the LLC Distribution.
+In connection with the Exchange Transaction, Trex Company, LLC will make the LLC Distribution to the Management Holders and the Institutional Investors.
+The estimated amount of the LLC Distribution as of June 30, 1998 is \$7.5 million.
+Such amount will be increased by the amount of any income or reduced by the amount of any loss realized by Trex Company, LLC from July 1, 1998 through the date of the LLC Distribution.
+Of the LLC Distribution, which is estimated to be approximately \$6.9 million as of the expected payment date, approximately \$4.5 million represents the amount of the previously recognized and undistributed income of Trex Company, LLC through the expected payment date on which the members have paid, or will pay, income tax and approximately \$2.4 million represents a return of capital.

 Trex Company, Inc. was organized in September 1998 under the laws of the State of Delaware for the purpose of succeeding to the business and assets of Trex Company, LLC.
-Trex Company, Inc. has not conducted, and prior to the merger described above will not conduct, any business other than in connection with the Offering and the other transactions described herein.
+Trex Company, Inc. has not conducted, and prior to the Exchange Transaction will not conduct, any business other than in connection with the Offering and the other transactions described herein.